 The workshop participants agreed to endorse to the relevant NGAs the action plans that they formulated for the next 8 months.
 For food and humanitarian response, the following were suggested: distribution of rice and health kits, financial assistance (through cash for work schemes), psychosocial debriefing, distribution of work animals and livestock, among others.
 Long-term intervention included water safety and management, market support, organic and sustainable farming systems, and community-based disaster preparedness.

-Among the policy recommendations were the following: that processes related to access of government funds for disasters be simplified; coordination be strengthened and made more efficient; and training and enabling LGUs to formulate plans.
+Among the policy recommendations were the following: that processes related to access of government funds for disasters be simplified; coordination be strengthened and made more efficient; and training and enabling LGUs to formulate #disaster management plans.

-The workshop was organized by Oxfam in the and the UP National College of Public Administration and Governance (NCPAG).
+The workshop was organized by Oxfam in the #Philippines and the UP National College of Public Administration and Governance (NCPAG).
 It was held at University of the Philippines Institute of Small Scale Industries.

 Leave a Reply